Search This Blog

 How Long Should a Christian Speaker Speak?

 There has been a trend in recent years for Christian speakers to speak longer.....some do 45 minutes regularly.
-Some are the opinion that if you do not speak long, then you are not being deep.
+Some are of the opinion that if you do not speak long, then you are not being deep.
 I lean to shorter because I would rather be heard than considered deep.

 Is there a PERFECT time length to speak?
 Maybe not perfect, but here is what some "experts" know and say.

 TED Talks are 18 minutes long.
 Nobody gets more than 18 minutes.
-TED Talk Curator Chris Anderson says, "18 minutes is short enough to hold people's attention, precise enough to be taken seriously, and long enough to say something that matters.
+TED Talk Curator Chris Anderson says, "18 minutes is short enough to hold people's attention, precise enough to be taken seriously, and long enough to say something that matters.”

 Biologists say the brain starts to tune out after 10 minutes.
 So, it is at the 9-10 minute mark that a gear has to shift or something done to bring the audience's attention back again.
 One motivational speaker who makes BIG money speaking says when he sees the audience's attention shifting, he will say something startling or he holds up one finger and says, "Let me tell you a joke."